NilPointer-Software/bdfd-wiki/src/guides/gatewayIntents.md

 # Gateway Intents
-This guide will tell you how to use Gateway Intents in BDFD, and what they are for.
+This guide will explain to you how to use Gateway Intents in BDFD, and what they are for.
 If you are looking for general information about Discord's Gateway Intents, read it [here](https://discord.com/developers/docs/topics/gateway#gateway-intents).

 ## How to enable Gateway Intents